HL7/davinci-crd/input/pagecontent/hooks.md

 </p>
 </div>

-For example, a [CDS Service Response](https://cds-hooks.hl7.org/2.0/#response) from a CRD Service might look like this:
+For example, a [CDS Service Response](https://cds-hooks.hl7.org/2.0/#response) from a CRD Server might look like this:

 {% raw %}
 ```